 Some Flixtrains have optional seat reservations.
 This can be done through their website or ticket offices, but not through their app or check-in staff.

 Some have seat assignment included, some have no reservation possible: short distance Intercités in France (see the map in the Intercités page: dark green lines).
 You have to catch the specific train(s) as stated in the ticket, if you purchase cheaper-price tickets.

-You must catch a specific train, no seat reservation: P'tit prix tickets by TER Grand-Est.
+You must catch a specific train, no seat reservation: P'tit prix tickets by TER Grand-Est (northeastern France).

 No seat reservation possible: other trains, including Intercity direct between the Netherlands and Belgium, and local train services.
-You can use the ticket on any service(s) along the designated route (for a single/return journey) within the date of validity printed on the ticket.
-(Belgium and Luxembourg: operational day; The Netherlands: departure time before 04:00 the following day.)
+You can use the ticket on any service(s) along the designated route (for a single/return journey) within the date of validity printed on the ticket (departure time before 04:00 the following day).

 Do I have to validate my ticket?

 The Netherlands, e-tickets/ international tickets with barcodes: no, they have a date on them.
 (At stations with closed gates, there is at least one gate that can read barcodes and let you pass through.)

 The Netherlands, OV-chipkaart: you have to check these disposable or durable NFC cards (contactless cards) in and out at the card-readers at the stations (or on buses/trams/ferries).